Sexual assault of teen girl results in 40-year prison sentence for Rogers man

 Police determined Figueroa-Vasquez was the person the girl knew as Melvin, according to the affidavit.

-In court Monday, McDonald read a statement from the victim, who said she suffers from depression when she remembers being abused by Figueroa-Vasquez.
+In court Monday, McDonald read a statement from the girl, who said she suffers from depression when she remembers being abused by Figueroa-Vasquez.

 "I feel uncomfortable and insecure about myself," she said in the statement.
 "It was not what I wanted, and now I am different.
 Now, I am a girl who looks happy on the outside, but I suffer inside.
 This has been noticed by my parents, sisters, brother, and close relatives.
 They see that I am not the happy girl from before."